TheDarkBomber/Radine/README.md

 ### Local

 Alright, a local is hard to explain.
 The name gives it a hint, however.
 "Local".
 It's easier to explain if I show the syntax: `local [name] ([assignment1], [assignment2], [...]) <expression>`.
 Notice it takes assignment expressions (e.g. `i = 0`), and not standard arguments.
-Essentially, loccals are expressions that have local variables that will **not** overshadow other variables.
+Essentially, locals are expressions that have local variables that will **not** overshadow other variables.
 E.g.

 ```
 local (n = "hi) {